hugomarisco/clf-analyzer/README.md

-  --help                   Show help                                   [boolean] --version                Show version number                         [boolean] --path, -p               The path of the logfile to monitor[string] [required] --treshold-interval, -i  The window (in minutes) to watch for the request
+  --help                   Show help                                   [boolean] --version                Show version number                         [boolean] --path, -p               The path of the logfile to monitor[string] [required] --threshold-interval, -i  The window (in minutes) to watch for the request
-                           count for alerting              [number] [default: 2] --treshold-count, -c     The number of requests that trigger the alerting [number] [default: 200]
+                           count for alerting              [number] [default: 2] --threshold-count, -c     The number of requests that trigger the alerting [number] [default: 200]

 Examples: